hapax/hapax.github.io/assets/mindjam.md

 And one can't help but feel that, in Nietzschean terms, there is something "anti-life" about the Stoic acceptance of whatever comes your way.
+The question becomes: what does "necessity" mean to Nietzsche?

 #### Fatalism and free will